vpralhad/buttons-cards_survey/README.md

      ![](Images/devnetsurveybot.png)

-     - In 1:1 with bot, type /help to find out what commands are supported (for now only one command is supported - /survey)
+     - In 1:1 space with bot, type /help to find out what commands are supported

      ![](Images/botcommand.png)